MS 2022-09-M-Watson-September-13-2022-House-Bill-No-1365-Laws-of-2022 September 13, 2022

 Plain-English summary

-In 2022 Mississippi enacted House Bill 1365, the state's response to the wave of "Zuckerbucks" and similar private grants to election offices that had emerged in 2020.
-The bill is short and pointed: no agency or state or local official responsible for conducting elections may solicit, accept, use, or dispose of any donation in the form of money, grants, property, or personal services from an individual or a nongovernmental entity for the purpose of funding election-related expenses or voter education, voter outreach, or voter registration programs.
+In 2022 Mississippi enacted House Bill 1365, which prohibits state and local election officials from soliciting, accepting, using, or disposing of private donations for certain election expenses and programs.
+The bill is short: no agency or state or local official responsible for conducting elections may solicit, accept, use, or dispose of any donation in the form of money, grants, property, or personal services from an individual or a nongovernmental entity for the purpose of funding election-related expenses or voter education, voter outreach, or voter registration programs.

 Secretary of State Michael Watson asked whether the law applied to "Promote the Vote," a long-running K-12 voter-education partnership between his office and Mississippi Public Broadcasting (MPB) and its foundation.
 The program included classroom materials, mock elections, and student art and essay contests.
 Prize money for the contests had historically been raised through private donations to the MPB Foundation.
 Watson asked specifically whether art and essay contests that stress the importance of voting, but do not require a separate voter-education component, fell within the statute's prohibition.